-What better way to put a family-style meal together and one that is loaded with melted cheese on top and in between layers with a delicious meat sauce for protein!
+What better way to put a family-style meal together and one that is loaded with melted cheese on top and in between layers?
+Not to mention, it contains a delicious meat sauce for protein! (it’s the best!)

-With a few ingredients, this lasagna can be easily constructed the same day – pop it into the oven and bake for 30 to 40 minutes.
+Our lasagna is made with only a few ingredients and can be easily constructed on the same day and baked for about 30 to 40 minutes.

 Perfect!
 An ideal meal to serve family and friends.

 How To Make Lasagna with No-Boil Noodles is EASIER than you may think!